WICG/manifest-incubations/borderless/explainer.md

 ### New JS APIs

 Entering and existing borderless mode using JS APIs.
-On top of the manifest’s display_override “borderless” value and user permission, these APIs would enable manual toggling of the borderless mode.
+On top of the manifest’s display_override `borderless` value and user permission, these APIs would enable manual toggling of the borderless mode.
 Calling the APIs in JS could look something like this: `window.requestBorderless()` and `window.exitBorderless()`